 Response:

+Due from Stuart

 Proponent Question:

 Drawing GA01 indicates the Project Construction Limits by a heavy grey dashed line.
 Obviously the area noted in question 4 is outside this limit.
 Can equipment and trucks access parts of the south breakwater from outside this line south of the south breakwater from the beach in order to place the rip rap and toe protection mattress at the southwest and west end of the breakwater?